 What Makes Personal Marketing Work?

-Personal marketing is a marketing technique where sales personnel visit customer and market the products directly.
-Personal selling provides that personal appeal where customers can be able to ask questions and receive immediate feedback.
-The move to use personal selling in the market ensures that customers are knowledgeable about the products they intend to purchase.
-Dove and Axe are successful in building their brand equity because they are the only representative of Unilever Company in personal care division.
+Dove and Axe successfully built their brand equity because they are the only representatives of Unilever Company in the personal care division.
 The company relies on the two to expand its market and reap more revenue because of increased sales.
-Dove has been able to establish a unique brand, which has attracted clients for over a decade.
+Dove has been able to establish a unique brand that has attracted clients for over a decade.
 The marketing campaign initiated by Dove has generated profits for Unilever.
-Axe, on the other hand, has been able to receive numerous awards because of its unique and effective marketing strategies.
+On the other hand, Axe has received numerous awards because of its unique and effective marketing strategies.
 Axe understands how the company values personal marketing.
 Axe has been able to exploit this channel to reach out to more clients (Armstrong et al., 2015).

 Effectiveness of Marketing Campaigns